The History Behind Trivia Bowl

-The “modern games” have evolved in many ways.
+The “modern games" have evolved in many ways.
 ABC7 news anchor David Ono has taken over the duties from Machado.
-Ono’s trademark routine includes his natural quick wit and humor and our 2013 Trivia Bowl, marks the 13th time he will encourage the event’s competitive tone.
+Ono’s trademark routine since 2000 includes his natural quick wit and humor.

-Gone are the chalk and blackboard used for scorekeeping and team placement.
+Gone are the chalk and blackboard used for score keeping and team placement.
 The scorekeepers now use laptops, a spreadsheet program to add and tabulate the scores, and PowerPoint to display the scores on a large projection screen.
-Creative, interactive and engaging activities such as a live Twitter wall, “Tweet-off” and informal livestream, bring social media to the competition.

 “Real” Bench Officials— current sitting Judges and Commissioners from the Los Angeles and Orange County superior courts and U.S. District Court review the answer sheets and officiate the competition results.